If you are looking for farmhouse decor on a budget, I have selected 15 items that will give your home an inexpensive

 11. Distressed Signs

 Distressed signs are a must in this style of decorating.
 Old signs can be found in antique shops or salvage stores but they might be a little pricey.
 You can make your own sign with a piece of plywood, stencil letters, and paint.

 After the lettering is dry just sand off some of the paint for an antique or weathered look.
 Signs can be used in any room of the house to add character and interest.

 They can be made of wood or metal and can be hung on the wall or simply leaned up against a wall or bookshelf.

 12. Old Books & Albums

 Old books and vintage photo albums are often used in this style of décor to add interest, and color, or provide height to items that are set on top of them.

 They can be used in groupings along with other accessories, lined up on a bookshelf, or stacked up on a table, vintage suitcases, or a trunk.

 Old books can often be found at any thrift store or garage sale for under a dollar a piece.

-Use your own books to accessorize your home by making book covers with colorful fabric or interesting craft or newspaper.
+Use your own books to accessorize your home by making book covers with colorful fabric or interesting crafts or newspapers.

 13. Open Shelves